 When I talk about how sugar is bad for acne prone skin, I’m not talking about natural sugars from things like fruit, which are healthy for the body in moderation.
-Processed sugars like high fructose corn syrup and sugars found in things like cereal or mass produced juices are harmful in many ways.
+Processed sugars like high fructose corn syrup and sugars found in things like cereal, processed snacks, or mass-produced juices are harmful in many ways.
 One of those ways is in how it impacts acne production in our skin.
 If your skin is prone to acne, no matter your age, it’s probably a good idea to cut sugar out of your diet for the most part.
 The reason for this is that sugar holds no real nutritional value.
-The body breaks down sugar into glucose and causes an insulin spike in the body, which has been linked to acne production.
+The body breaks down sugar into glucose and causes an insulin spike in the body, which has been linked to breakouts in acne symptoms.

 We have all heard about the negative effects that simple carbohydrates have on our bodies.
 Like sugar, simple carbohydrates immediately get broken down into glucose by the body.
-Again, an increase in glucose in the bloodstream can cause an insulin spike, which we now know contributes to acne prone skin.
+Again, an increase in glucose in the bloodstream can cause an insulin spike, which causes hormone cascades and contributes to acne symptoms.
 But what are simple carbs?
-Things like white bread, sodas and highly processed foods are considered simple carbohydrates.
+Things like white bread, sodas, and highly processed foods are considered simple carbohydrates.

 Another food category that can often cause negative side effects after consumption is dairy.
-I often tell people about the negative effects that dairy products have on our bodies in many different ways.
 Dairy is considered an inflammatory food and can cause bloating and other inflammation if eaten regularly.
-Since it comes from a lactating mammal, dairy contains hormones that can impact our bodies hormonal balance, which is one of the big root causes behind acne.
-For those with acne prone skin, I recommend trying to cut dairy out of your diet for at least 14 days to see how it responds to this change.
-If you find that your skin clears up or quits producing acne after giving up dairy, this could be the problem!
+Since it comes from a lactating mammal, dairy contains hormones that can have a disrupting impact on our body’s hormonal balance, which is one of the big root causes behind acne symptoms.
+As an acne treatment for those with acne prone skin, I recommend trying to cut dairy out of your diet for at least 14 days to see how your skin responds to this change.
+If you find that your skin starts to clears up and is producing less acne after giving up dairy for 14 days, stick with no dairy for a while longer – this could be the problem!

 Good Foods for Acne Prone Skin